railwayapp/docs/src/docs/reference/support.md

 Business Class is support and success designed for those who need the full attention of Railway.
 Business Class support is a dedicated support channel with SLOs for your company.

-Reach out to us at [team@railway.app](mailto:team@railway.app) for more information on how to sign up.
+Reach out to us at [team@railway.com](mailto:team@railway.com) for more information on how to sign up.

 ### Business Class SLOs